Resident Guide to Winter Weather

 How to Prepare Yourself

-• Have an emergency kit on-hand that includes a flashlight with batteries, glow-in-the-dark stick lights, wind-up clock, portable radio, manual can opener and Mylar blanket.
+• Keep an emergency kit with essentials such as a flashlight with batteries, glow-in-the-dark stick lights, wind-up clock, portable radio, manual can opener, Mylar blanket, and extra warm clothing.

-• Stock drinking water (one gallon per person per day), dry and canned food and first aid materials.
+• Stock at least one gallon of drinking water per person per day, along with dry and canned food, and essential first aid supplies.

-• Stock up on additional blankets, in case of prolonged power outages.
+• Ensure you have extra blankets in case of prolonged power outages.

-• Know how to manually override your electric garage door.
+• Know how to manually override your electric garage door in case of a power outage.

-• If you live in a secured building, know which exit door to use during an outage.
+• If you live in a secured building, familiarize yourself with emergency exit routes.

-• Follow a reputable weather source and be aware of potential weather changes expected throughout the day before you leave the house.
+• Stay updated with trusted weather sources and be aware of changes throughout the day before heading out.

-• Make sure pets have access to a warm shelter and are not left outside or in a cold car.
+• Ensure pets have access to warm shelter and are not left outside or in cold vehicles.

 Be a Good Neighbour